nonnb/nonnb.github.io/src/SmartGit/Manual/Integrations/Integrated-PullRequests.md

 ![Pull Requests under the Log Window Branches View](../images/Integrations-PullRequest-VirtualMergeCommit.png)

+  - Clicking on the *Virtual Merge Commit* in the *Graph View* of the **Log Window** will allow you to view the result of the PR in the *Files View* and the [*Compare View*](../GUI/Compare-View.md) as per any normal commit.
   - You can remove the local *Virtual Merge Commit* by using the *Drop Local* command by either clicking on the Pull Request in the *Branches View*, or clicking on the diamond icon in the *Graph View*.

 ### Reviewing a Pull Request from within the SmartGit Log Window

-In addition to using the Hosting Provider's standard Pull Request review features by using *Open in Web Browser*, it is also possible to review Pull Requests directly in SmartGit.
+In addition to using the Hosting Provider's standard Pull Request review features by using *Open in Web Browser*, it is also possible to review Pull Requests directly in SmartGit, viewing, adding, and editing comments on the PR.

-Once a PR has been [fetched](#working-with-pull-requests-in-smartgit), clicking on the *Virtual Merge Commit* in the *Graph View* of the **Log Window** will allow you to view the result of the PR in the *Files View* and the [*Compare View*](../GUI/Compare-View.md) as normal.

 In addition, when the repository is integrated to the Hosting Provider, the **Files View** of the **Log Window** will show comments in the PR.

-Please refer to [integrated comments](Integrated-Comments.md) for information with viewing, adding or editing comments.
+Please refer to [integrated comments](Integrated-Comments.md) for detailed information with viewing, adding or editing comments.

 # ** TODO - Discuss with Marc + Daniel **